**This post will many photos I want to share therefore I ask for your patience while it loads.

-Other than Buddhist temples, pagodas and monasteries which Myanmar is known for, I wanted to go for an Inle Lake Boat Tour at Inle Lake to check out the famous leg rowing by fishermen.
+Beside visiting Buddhist temples and monasteries in Myanmar, I also went for an Inle Lake Boat Tour.
+Inle Lake is famous for its leg rowing fishermen.
 A boat tour is a must if you are visiting this freshwater lake of almost 120 square km.
 The lake is bordered by mountains around it and is so picturesque that I have no words describe, see for yourself in the photos below.

-The boat tours organized by the tour agents and hotels in the small town of Nyaungshwe (where most tourists stay) usually include stops at various handicraft or cottage industry workshops (read “tourist traps!!”).
-My friend Elayne and I decided to roam to the jetty on the first day we arrived at Nyaungshwe to find ourselves a deal instead.
+The boat tours organized by the tour agents and hotels in the small town of Nyaungshwe usually include stops at various handicraft or cottage industry workshops (read “tourist traps!!”).
+My friend Elayne and I decided to roam to the jetty on the first day we arrived at Nyaungshwe to find ourselves a better deal instead.

 The boatman requested for 5,000 kyats as deposit and with a lot of sign language and our own interpretation, we got his message saying “meet here at this spot tomorrow morning 5.30am”.
 Frankly, we were a bit worried that he will not show up but we took our chances :).

-As the boat went further out towards the lake, the landscape around us started to change – open sky, mountains in the distance, vast amount of water and stilt houses were slowly replacing the concrete buildings surrounding the jetty.
-The air was also nice and clean (or so we thought), very different from the inland that is generally dusty.
+As the boat went further out towards the lake, the landscape around us started to change.
+Open sky, mountains in the distance, vast amount of water and stilt houses were slowly replacing the concrete buildings surrounding the jetty.
+The air was also nice and clean, very different from the inland that is generally dusty.

-I think they must have very strong core muscles as well as a fantastic sense of balancing to do that!
+I think they must have very strong core muscles as well as a fantastic sense of balance to do that!

 The rotating markets are called “5 Day Markets” because the hill tribe people rotate the Inle Lake market between five different locations over a 5-day period.
 The 5 markets are: Ywama, Phaung Daw Oo Pagoda, Indein, Mine Thauk Market and Nga Phe Kyaung Monastery.
 On the day we took the boat tour, which was a Thursday, Mein Thauk was open.
 Our boat docked at a shop selling souvenirs with a “long necked” woman sitting on the floor weaving.

-There weren’t many foreigners around when we were there and the hill tribe people didn’t really bother about us either; they probably already got used to having tourists visiting.
-They were selling almost everything from fresh vegetables, fresh meat, fish, to cooked food and clothing.
+There weren’t many foreigners around when we were there and the hill tribe people didn’t really bother about us either.
+They probably have already gotten used to having tourists visiting.
+The locals were selling almost everything from fresh vegetables, fresh meat, fish, to cooked food and clothing.

-I was, however, a bit disappointed to see very few people in their traditional tribal costume unlike that time when I was in the Lung Khau Nhin market in Vietnam.
+I was, however, a bit disappointed to see very few people in their traditional tribal costume.
+This was unlike that time when I was in the Lung Khau Nhin market in Vietnam.
 It was nonetheless interesting to see how the locals live, shop and eat.

-After spending about an hour at the market, we returned to our boatman to be informed that his friend would take over the rest of the Inle Lake Boat Tour for the day because of the faulty engine.
+After spending about an hour at the market, we returned to our boatman.
+He told us his friend would take over the rest of our Inle Lake Boat Tour because of the faulty engine.
 We felt bad for him but there was nothing much we could do.

 We were hungry by the time we left the rotating market at about 10.30am since our breakfast promised by the hotel didn’t show.
-So we asked the boatman to bring us to an early lunch, which meant we also avoided the lunch crowd (yay!).
+So we asked the new boatman to bring us to an early lunch.
+This also meant avoided the lunch crowd (yay!).
 The boatman came along with us on his friend’s boat, which looked exactly the same to me by the way.

 The boat scooted around the lake, passing temples, stilt houses and people on their canoe-like sampan, going under bridges after bridges.
 It was quite a long ‘drive’ for breakfast but we enjoyed it, passing locals going to the market, going to work.

-Finally when we were near the restaurant, both the boatman and his friend suddenly jumped out of the boat and started pushing!
-Apparently because it was the dry season (it was early April), the water level was so low that boats could not motor their way through this part of the village / lake.
+Finally when we were near the restaurant, both the boatmen suddenly jumped out of the boat and started pushing!
+Apparently because it was the dry season in early April, the water level was so low that boats could not motor their way through this part of the village / lake.

 Check out the next part of our Inle Lake Boat Tour and adventure here or see what else we did around Inle Lake here.